 Integrity: we practice what we preach by embodying Brain 3.0.

-Experimentation - we creatively generate ideas, thoughtfully pilot programs, and continuously improve what we do.
+Experimentation: we creatively generate ideas, thoughtfully pilot new programs, and continuously improve what we do.

 Collaboration: we invite individuals and organizations to co-create ways to shift into Brain 3.0.

 Resourcefulness: we embrace a human-centered, lean, and agile approach to building and running the organization.

 Author, Founder and CEO

 Due Quach (pronounced ‘Zway Kwok’) is an inspiring social entrepreneur and the author of Calm Clarity: How to Use Science to Rewire Your Brain for Greater Wisdom, Fulfillment and Joy, one of Fast Company’s best business books of 2018.
 The book shares the story behind her starting Calm Clarity as a social enterprise in 2013 with a mission to improve collective well-being, develop inclusive leaders, and co-create a world where all human beings and communities thrive together.
 Calm Clarity fulfills this mission by combining neuroscience and mindfulness to guide individuals, teams, and organizations to lead in alignment and wholeness, address unconscious bias, and nurture healing to create genuine inclusion.

 Having started life in poverty as a refugee in inner-city Philadelphia, Due turned to neuroscience to heal the long-term effects of trauma, graduate from Harvard College and the Wharton School of Business, and build a successful international business career in management consulting and private equity investments.

 After her autobiographical essay, “Poor and Traumatized at Harvard,” became a viral sensation, she collaborated with student leaders to start a grassroots organization, the Collective Success Network, to mentor, support, and empower low-income, first-generation college students to successfully navigate college and enter professional careers.

 Due draws from her life experience navigating and addressing inequity, bias, and marginalization to provide guidance on how to steer brain development to build high-performing, inclusive, and diverse organizations.
 She guides organizations to build cultures that support people to bring their full selves to work, embody the highest expression of who they are, and collaborate to fulfill the organization’s greater vision and purpose.